Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 Who is my child’s form tutor and what is his/her role?

 Every student will be placed in a Form Tutor group.
-Form time (or registration) takes place Mon – Thu during Period 3.
+Form time takes place every day.

 Who do I speak with if I have a concern?